canonical/certification-docs/Policy_Guide-16.04.rst

 --------------------------
 Custom kernels are not allowed for Certification.
 Certified hardware must work with the standard Ubuntu kernel for the SUT's architecture.
 No unaccepted kernel patches will be allowed.

+The standard Ubuntu Kernel includes the GA kernel or any released HWE kernel.

 The exception to this involves kernel modules as outlined below.

 Third Party / Proprietary Drivers
 '''''''''''''''''''''''''''''''''